-Families impacted by a disaster would not be exempt from any CYFD policies.
-Existing families who have an established child care case would be eligible for a 90-day job search if the disaster affected their employment.
+ECECD will provide consideration to request a waiver from the ACF - Office of Child Care to support families impacted by a disaster.
+These families may be exempt from ECECD policies as determined by the department, which may otherwise limit a client's eligibility; such as providing full-time contracts to first responders, health care providers, essential staff, high priority or atrisk client; and waiving of parent copayments.
+Existing families who have an established child care case would be eligible for a 3-month grace period if the disaster affected their employment.
 In order to support the increased need for child care subsidies in families impacted by a disaster, Child Care Subsidy staff will ensure services are provided with high priority and may determine eligibility and create handwritten contract agreements in case of system outage.
-Child Care Subsidy staff also have the capability to determine eligibility and create contract agreements at alternative sites outside of the regular office setting such as those locations set up as an emergency management facilities or through voluntary organizations.
-In addition, the need for services may be verified and approved through alternative methods such as phone conference if a person is unable to meet with Subsidy staff directly.
+Child Care Subsidy staff also have the capability to determine eligibility and create contract agreements at alternative sites outside of the regular office setting such as those locations set up as an emergency management facility or through voluntary organizations.
+In addition, the need for services may be verified and approved through alternative methods such as phone conference or virtual interview if a person is unable to meet with Subsidy staff directly.
+Clients may also submit documentation through email, fax, or other alternative methods.
+ECECD call center agents may also assist with the collection of required documentation.
+ECECD statewide staff may provide direct support to areas affected by a disaster.